All lectures are from 7 to 8pm on a Monday evening.

 Doors open 6.30pm for a glass of wine.

 The Gallery, 77 Cowcross Street London EC1M 6EL.

 (Entrance: through courtyard to far end, down stairs)

 Buses: 63 along Farringdon Road, 55 + 243 along Clerkenwell Road.

-Queen Charlotte’s Cottage, The Royal Botanic Gardens, Kew
+Plant Drawings at the Royal Botanic Gardens, Kew

 Accurate depictions of typical specimens are indispensable for plant recognition, and artists have been employed at Kew ever since Sir Joseph Banks appointed the great Francis Bauer for this purpose in 1790.
 Other works have been acquired by gift or purchase, and the collection now comprises over 200,000 items.
 Lynn Parker is Assistant Illustrations and Artefacts Curator at Kew

 The Shirley Wilderness: An Early Ecological Garden

 The Rev. William Wilks (1843-1922), developer of the Shirley Poppy, created a ‘wild’ garden on 2.8 ha. inspired by the writings of William Robinson.
 His aim was to create a paintable landscape, embellishing heathland and woodland with suitable shrubs and trees of both native and exotic origin.
 The reintroduction of this landscape poses questions of public access, therapeutic impacts and the essence of wild.